Integrative supplier management

 Usually the value chain of a consumer good comprises many stations worldwide.
 As a trading company, we cannot rule out breaches in this global chain, but we can identify them and systematically work to minimise them.
 To do this, we have developed a risk management system across the value chains, as stipulated by the United Nations’ Guiding Principles for Business and Human Rights.

-The basis for cooperation with our suppliers is the Tchibo Social and Environmental Code of Conduct (SCoC).
+The basis for cooperation with our suppliers is the Tchibo Social and Environmental Code of Conduct (SCoC), which we updated in May 2017.
 We always audit new suppliers and producers according to the requirements of the SCoC before awarding a contract.
-Only if factories pass the audit do we accept them into our supplier portfolio.
+Only if factories pass the audit do we accept them into our portfolio of producers.
 At a higher level, we also analyse the situation and risks in those countries where we want to produce our products or have them produced.
-We also prioritise factories with regard to respect for human rights and the culture of dialogue between managers and employees.
+We also prioritise factories with regard to their respect for human rights and culture of dialogue between managers and employees.
 The results of these analyses are incorporated into the purchasing strategy.

-Existing suppliers that have not yet been able to participate in the WE programme are audited every three years in compliance with the stipulated deadlines; either we audit them ourselves, or commission external service providers to perform the audits.
-And although our producer monitoring has proven effective, we continue to further develop it.
-In 2016, for example, we carried out more audits of upstream suppliers.
+Suppliers that have not yet been able to participate in the WE programme are audited every three years in compliance with the stipulated deadlines; either we audit them ourselves, or commission external service providers to perform the audits.
+We also continue to further develop our monitoring system.
+In 2017, for example, we began successively auditing leather-tanning operations.

 Establishing grievance mechanisms

-Since the share of (unionized) production sites in Asia and hence among our suppliers is low, Tchibo has set up mechanisms whereby workers can also turn directly to Tchibo in cases of labour law violations.
-Since the WE trainers are regularly on site at the factories and have built up the necessary trust among employees, they are often the first point of contact.
-If they cannot resolve the problems as part of their activities, they will involve Tchibo and we will also seek appropriate action outside of the program.
-The framework agreement with IndustriALL also stipulates a process whereby Tchibo's national and local IndustriALL-affiliated unions will report on labour rights violations in factories; In the first year of the framework agreement, we already worked with unions from Bangladesh, Cambodia and Turkey to resolve local incidents
+Direct grievance channels: Since the share of (unionized) production sites in Asia and hence among our suppliers is low, Tchibo has set up mechanisms whereby workers can also turn directly to Tchibo in cases of labour law violations.
+Since the WE Facilitators are regularly on site at the factories and have built up the necessary trust among employees, they are often the first point of contact.
+If they cannot resolve the problems as part of their activities, they will involve Tchibo and we will seek appropriate action beyond the programme as well.

-We also accept complaints directly – through our WE trainers, our ombudsman and non-governmental organisations.
-Grievances can also be addressed directly to Tchibo by using the email address email@example.com.
+We also accept complaints directly: Grievances can be addressed directly to Tchibo through non-governmental organisations or by using the email address firstname.lastname@example.org.

 Reducing environmental impact in production